rvosa/bio-phylo-forest-dbtree/docs/paper.md

 # Results

-The substantial results of this study comprise a software package that includes library code and scripts.
-The library code introduces two namespaces compatible with the standardized class hierarchy for Perl5, namely:
+The substantial results of this study comprise library code and scripts.
+The library code introduces two namespaces compatible with the standardized class hierarchy for Perl5:

 - `Bio::Phylo::Forest::DBTree` - a class containing factory methods for
   instantiating databases and utility methods for persisting and extracting trees.
 This subclasses the core tree class in Bio::Phylo and inherits its decorations.
 - `Bio::Phylo::Forest::DBTree::Result::Node` - the generated object-
-  relational mapping classes, modified to inherit from the core tree node class of Bio::Phylo.
+  relational mapping class, modified to inherit from the core tree node class of Bio::Phylo.
 In addition, this class contains several query methods of the sort described in the Introduction.

 The scripts are:

-- `megatree-loader` - the generic Newick tree parser/loader
+- `megatree-loader` - Newick tree parser/loader
-- `megatree-ncbi-loader` - the parser/loader for NCBI taxonomy dump files
+- `megatree-ncbi-loader` - parser/loader of NCBI taxonomy dump
-- `megatree-phylotree-loader` - the parser/loader for PhyloTree
+- `megatree-phylotree-loader` - PhyloTree parser/loader
-- `megatree-pruner` - a utility script for extracting subtrees from a database
+- `megatree-pruner` - extracts subtrees from a database

-Applying the loader scripts to the trees described in the methods section resulted in a set of databases and CSV files that can be accessed directly in the SQLite shell or 3rd party database browsers, from a scripting environment via a database handle, or using the library code presented here.
-Additional databases, or updates, can be generated with the provided scripts.
-To give an example of the processing and indexing time: ingesting the largest tree in the set (and the largest published phylogeny I am aware of), the Open Tree of Life release, took approximately one hour on a current MacBook Pro.
-In other words, this is a somewhat costly operation that, mercifully, needs to be run only once.
+Applying the loader scripts to the trees listed in the Methods resulted in databases that can be queried in SQL (e.g. in the SQLite shell, a 3rd party database browser, or from a scripting environment via a database handle) or using the object library code presented here.
+I describe in Data Availability how to obtain these generated databases and the tools to make more.
+As an example of the time it takes to do the latter: indexing the largest tree in the set (and the largest published phylogeny I am aware of), the Open Tree of Life release, took approximately one hour on a current MacBook Pro.
+This is thus a somewhat costly operation that, mercifully, needs to be run only once.
-I describe in the section on data availability how to obtain these generated databases and the tools to make more.

 # Discussion

 The concepts, tools and data files presented here are intended to make life easier for researchers in computational biology.
-I would therefore like to reassure the reader that there is really no need to dust off any lingering knowledge of SQL or Perl to be able to take advantage of the outcomes of this study.
-At present, R environments are very popular, and the databases produced with the tools from this study can be readily queried in that language by accessing them as data frames and processing them, e.g. with `dplyr` and related tools.
-I provide an R Markdown document on the git repository (see Data Availability) that provides a simple run through of how to operate on the databases to extract clades, MRCAs, and pairwise distances.
-The example uses this to construct a simple NJ tree, but a more useful application of the demonstrated functionality might be to construct variance/covariance matrices for comparative analyses, for example.
-For programming languages where object-relational mapping is a more common, mature technique, the schema and databases presented here, may form the basis for extending the functionality of some popular toolkits.
-For example, generating an object-relational mapping from the schema for Python results in a tiny SQLAlchemy class that, thanks to Python's multiple inheritance model, can additionally subclass DendroPy's tree node model, thus making persistently databased trees accessible through the same programming interface as memory resident trees.
+I would therefore like to reassure the reader that there is no need to dust off any lingering knowledge of SQL or Perl to be able to take advantage of the outcomes of this study.
+The databases produced in this study can be navigated conveniently in R by accessing them as data frames and processing them with `dbplyr` and related tools.
+I provide an R Markdown document on the git repository (see Data Availability) that provides a simple run through of how to operate on the databases, showing how to extract clades, MRCAs, and pairwise distances.

+For programming languages where object-relational mapping is a more common, mature technique, the schema and databases presented here may form the basis for extending the functionality of some popular toolkits.
+For example, generating a mapping for Python results in a tiny SQLAlchemy class that, thanks to Python's multiple inheritance model, might subclass DendroPy's tree node model, thus making persistently databased trees accessible through the same programming interface as memory resident trees.
 I invite authors of libraries that could take advantage of this to consider this possibility.

 # Acknowledgements